ssowinski/NewYorkTimesArticles/README.md

 # NewYorkTimes Articles - MVVM and Coordinator Pattern.

 In this project I'm going to use only apple frameworks, without any external libraries.
+The aim of the project is to present the application architecture.
 In real life project I recommend to use Cocoapods, in this kind of apps very helpfull are: [Alamofire](https://github.com/Alamofire/Alamofire), [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON), [Reachability](https://github.com/ashleymills/Reachability.swift) etc.

 ## What is a coordinator?